scottlawsonbc/audio-reactive-led-strip/README.md

 npm i readline
 ```

-Start the server from root directory of the repository (must be Python 3+).
+Open a terminal in the root directory of the repository and run the app.

 ```
-python python/webapp/app.py
+audioled
 ```

 Navigate your browser to http://localhost:5000